LeonidasY/fast-vocabulary-transfer/README.md

 # Multi-word Tokenization for Sequence Compression

-The repository contains the code for the paper titled **Multi-word Tokenization for Sequence Compression** presented at **EMNLP 2023** - Industry Track.
+Official code for the paper titled **Multi-word Tokenization for Sequence Compression** presented at **EMNLP 2023** - Industry Track.

+> Large Language Models have proven highly successful at modelling a variety of tasks.
+However, this comes at a steep computational cost that hinders wider industrial uptake.
+In this paper, we present MWT: a Multi-Word Tokenizer that goes beyond word boundaries by representing frequent multi-word expressions as single tokens.
+MWTs produce a more compact and efficient tokenization that yields two benefits: (1) Increase in performance due to a greater coverage of input data given a fixed sequence length budget; (2) Faster and lighter inference due to the ability to reduce the sequence length with negligible drops in performance.
+Our results show that MWT is more robust across shorter sequence lengths, thus allowing for major speedups via early sequence truncation.

 ## Usage